Environmental Groups File Lawsuit Against Donald Trump Over Pipeline

-Several environmental groups filed a single lawsuit against the Trump administration Thursday in response to the president’s decision to approve construction of the controversial Keystone XL pipeline.
+Several environmental groups filed a single lawsuit against the Trump administration on Thursday in response to the president’s decision to approve construction of the controversial Keystone XL pipeline.

 The complaint was filed in Montana’s Great Falls Division.
 It alleges that Trump violated the National Environmental Policy Act.